A Nested Iterative Algorithm for Zero-Sum Linear-Quadratic Stochastic Differential Games in an Infinite Horizon: Numerical Example

-Figure \ref{fig:Figure_S} shows that the system's three state variables ($x_1$, $x_2$, $x_3$) undergo a rapid and intense transient process at the initial moment, with the instantaneous pulse of $x_3$ being particularly prominent.
-However, this potential instability trend is quickly suppressed, and all states converge within an extremely short time to reach stability near the zero point.
-The control input diagrams in the middle and below reveal the reason for this phenomenon: the control commands of the two players exhibit strong, oppositely directed antagonistic pulses in the initial phase.
-Their interaction does not disrupt the system; instead, it collectively offsets the system's inherent unstable dynamics, ultimately driving the states toward equilibrium.
-This is consistent with the conclusions derived from the theoretical research in the Remark 2.6.3 of \cite{Sun2020_book}.
+Fig. \ref{fig:Figure_S} illustrates the dynamic evolution of the system’s three state variables ($x_1$, $x_2$, $x_3$) starting from a randomly generated initial state.
+Initially, the system displays pronounced unstable dynamics, evidenced by the rapid and intense transients of all states—with $x_3$ exhibiting a particularly large initial deviation.
+This unstable trend is quickly suppressed, however, and the states converge asymptotically to the origin.
+The control input diagrams in the middle and lower panels explain this phenomenon: the controls exerted by the two players involve strong, oppositely directed antagonistic injections.
+Within the stability injection set $\mathcal{K}$, the two players pursue mutually acceptable equilibrium control strategies to ensure the system’s equilibrium across all directions.
+While their control injection are antagonistic, their interaction yields a combined effect that counteracts the system’s inherent unstable dynamics, collectively driving the states toward equilibrium.
+Notably, despite the zero-sum game framework, the two parties demonstrate a cooperative tendency in maintaining system stability.
+These observations align with the theoretical findings presented in Remark 2.6.3 of \cite{Sun2020_book}.

-Together, these figures verify the effectiveness of our algorithm and indirectly reveal the mechanism by which the algorithm iteratively finds the equilibrium solution.
+Together, these figures verify the effectiveness of our computational method and indirectly reveal the mechanism by which the method iteratively finds the equilibrium solution.